 Comparing primitives for cost-efficient randomness generation begs the question which performance metric is the most relevant to evaluate.
-Since we aim to satisfy the randomness demands of even large, parallel, higher-order masked hardware implementations of cryptographic algorithms, we argue that the throughput-area ratio (TPA) is one of the most meaningful metrics to look at.
-While a small default area and a low power consumption (as well as combined metrics of them with the throughput) can also be of high importance, we believe that TPA is the most universally relevant quantity to answer common questions in the envisioned application setting.
+Since we aim to satisfy the randomness demands of even large, parallel, higher-order masked hardware implementations of cryptographic algorithms, we argue that the throughput-area ratio (TPA) is the optimal choice for our scenario (as opposed to the throughput, area or power consumption individually or any other combination of them).
 Assuming a masked implementation requires up to 1000 fresh random bits per cycle (not unusual for gadget-based parallel higher-order implementations, c.f.
 [KMMS22]) at 100 MHz in 65 nm ASIC technology, the TPA is arguably the most suitable metric to find the cheapest solution for generating the required amount of randomness per cycle at the desired clock frequency.
 For concrete settings, the throughput-area ratio measured in (bits/cycle)/GE is probably ideal for decision making.
 Yet, it is not best suited for general comparisons of multiple candidates due to its strong dependency on the chosen frequency and implementation technology.
-Indeed, to obtain both fair and optimized results in the (bits/cycle)/GE metric for any given candidate, a separate implementation needs to be constructed to best leverage the available critical path budget
+Indeed, to obtain both fair and optimal results in the (bits/cycle)/GE metric for any given candidate, a separate implementation needs to be constructed to best leverage the available critical path budget at each considered frequency and for each considered implementation technology.
+When measuring the throughput-area ratio in (bits/s)/GE instead, the critical path delay is part of the formula and it becomes easier to compare multiple candidates without limiting the analysis to one predefined setting.
+In fact, the (bits/s)/GE value can be seen as an upper bound on the TPA in the sense that the optimal value is obtained for a concrete circuit under the assumption that the operating frequency of the device is determined by this implementation, instead of the implementation being tailored to one predefined frequency.
+As not every candidate will fit into each setting perfectly, flexibility of an implementation is another important factor.
+In the following we use the throughput-area ratio measured in (bits/s)/GE to compare the selected candidates for concurrent randomness generation.
+We aim to avoid remaining technology biases by evaluating the metric in multiple standard cell libraries for the PRNG building blocks.